dux-fortinet/fortisase_ansible_doc_beta/faq.rst

       - name: Add/Update Network DNS Rule
         fortinet.fortisase.network_dns_rules:
           state: present
-          # force_method: post # if you want to force to use the POST method
+          # force_behavior: update # if you want to force the resource to be updated
           # bypass_validation: true # if you want to bypass the Ansible built-in validation
           params:
             primaryKey: "1"